 Toronto Botanical Garden offers an array of award-winning themed gardens spanning nearly four acres, designed to educate and inspire adjacent to Wilket Creek, Don Valley Ravine and Edwards Gardens.
-We offer a complete range of innovative indoor and outdoor learning experiences for all ages including programs, garden tours, nature day camps, special events and Canada’s largest private horticultural library.
-The LEED Silver Certified Building with an energy-efficient sloping green roof and award-winning ecologically conscious design includes indoor/outdoor event space facilities, a garden shop and seasonal café.
+We offer a complete range of innovative indoor, outdoor and online learning experiences for all ages and maintain Canada’s largest private horticultural library.
+Our LEED Silver Certified Building with an energy-efficient sloping green roof and ecologically conscious design includes indoor/outdoor event and learning spaces, a garden shop and seasonal café.

 Botanical gardens play an increasingly important role in the 21st century: they are public institutions best positioned to provide knowledge and understanding of the world of plants and the importance of plants and healthy ecosystems to all other life on earth.
-Toronto Botanical Garden is embarking on an exciting capital expansion to expand its education, horticultural display, conservation and research across a 35-acreage footprint that will serve over 1 million visitors a year.
+Toronto Botanical Garden is embarking on an exciting capital expansion which will expand its gardens, education and conservation efforts across a 35-acreage footprint that will welcome over 1 million visitors a year.

-5,300 children participated in March break and summer camps, school visits and other family events
+- Over 5,000 children participated annually in March break and summer camps, school visits and other family events

-4,000 people attended eight free concerts in the garden generously supported by The Edwards Charitable Foundation
+- Eight free virtual concerts from the gardens were generously supported by The Edwards Charitable Foundation

-190 clients held 473 events at the TBG including wedding receptions, film crew lunches, corporate and horticultural meetings, plant sales, and more.
+- Almost 200 clients hold close to 500 events at the TBG each year including wedding receptions, film crew lunches, corporate and horticultural meetings, plant sales, and more.
 Revenue generated from facility sales is a significant contributor to TBG’s operating budget.

 For more information, click here for our Annual Report.